jetsboy2011/Documentation/content/en/docs/Contribution guidelines/RoverCore.md

 ---
 title: "RoverCore"
 linkTitle: "RoverCore"
-weight: 10
+weight: 1
 description: >
-  How to contribute to RoverCore
+  How to contribute to RoverCore.
 ---

 ## General Guidelines